 Ski Himalayas serves as the prefect venue for a high quality mountain bike race.
 Ski Himalayas and Himalayan Mountain Bike Network are already working towards making this facility into a mountain bike park in the coming season.
 Renowned riders like Andi Wittmann and Guido Tschugg have already tested the park and had a great time here.

 The track became more challenging because of the occasional monsoon rains.
 The fancy tires with various compounds and bikes with extravagant technology failed to grab the soil and the race finished in the old fashioned way.
 Unfortunately the Amateur category final run had to be cancelled as the track had become very lethal.

-2nd Himachal Downhill Mountain Bike Trophy was captured by Rajesh Magar from Nepal.
+2nd Himachal Downhill Mountain Bike Trophy was captured Rajesh Magar from Nepal.
 Rajesh is a professional mountain biker who riders for Himalayan Rides Banshee.
-Suman Tamang from Nepal took 2nd position followed by Ajay Padval from Pune who rides for Freerider Mountain Bike Magazine bagged 3rd place in the most wicked mountain bike race of India.
+Suman Tamang from Nepal took 2nd position followed Ajay Padval from Pune who rides for Freerider Mountain Bike Magazine bagged 3rd place in the most wicked mountain bike race of India.

-In Amateur Category, Akshay Chaudhary from Gurgaon bagged 1st place, followed by Raj Kaushal from Manali who also rides for Freerider Mountain Bike Magazine while 3rd place was taken by Jeewan Jeet Singh from Chandigarh who rides for Firefox Bikes.
+In Amateur Category, Akshay Chaudhary from Gurgaon bagged 1st place, followed Raj Kaushal from Manali who also rides for Freerider Mountain Bike Magazine while 3rd place was taken Jeewan Jeet Singh from Chandigarh who rides for Firefox Bikes.

 The team of Himalayan Mountain Bike Network also plans to organize Asian and World level downhill and Enduro mountain bike races in the near future.
 Himalayan Mountain Bike Festival is an annual event which will have various action packed activities